 - Small whisk or mixing device

-- In a small bowl combine the matcha green tea powder, aloe vera, raw honey, jojoba oil, and essential oils.
+- Mix matcha green tea powder, aloe vera, raw honey, jojoba oil, and essential oils in a small bowl.

 - Stir together until you have a thick paste.
-For increased shelf stability you can optionally add 1/8 tsp vitamin e oil.
+You can optionally add 1/8 tsp vitamin e oil for increased shelf stability.
 Transfer to a clean, completely dry jar and store in a cool, dry place away from sunlight.

 - Using a mask brush or fingertips, gently apply the mask to the face and neck.
 If it’s sticky and hard to apply, simply re-wet your face for a smoother application.